Home Compare DTE vs SO

 Growth

-DTE Energy Company ranks near the top of the group on growth; The Southern Company sits in the weaker half.
+DTE Energy Company sits in the stronger part of the group on growth, while The Southern Company is closer to mid-pack.

 DTE